Valve Circuits 3

 NOTE: This circuit is intended for use with a valve receiver which is more tolerant of RF voltages at the aerial socket than its solid-

 The 2p2 capacitor should be constructed from two 4p7 or three 6p8 capacitors in series to ensure a sufficiently high working voltage (at least three times the PA anode supply for reliable operation).
 Connect one end of this capacitor to the hot end of the pi-

 This circuit is in use in a modified Heathkit SB-

 Extreme care is required when working on this type of equipment with the high voltages involved.
-Make sure that it is switched off, disconnected from the mains supply and the internal supplies are fully discharged before working on the equipment.
+Make sure that it is switched off, disconnected from the mains supply and the internal supply lines are all fully discharged before working on the equipment.